info340b-au23/lecture-demos/README.md

-# lecture-demos
+# INFO 340 Lecture Demos

-Demos for Info340b-wi23
+This repository contains lecture demo code for the _Client-Side Web Development_ course at the UW iSchool.